Skip to Content

 Thirty-six members of the Business Council of Westchester (BCW) traveled to the state capital on Tuesday for their annual Albany Lobby Day, providing a valuable opportunity for local business leaders to engage directly with state government.

-The day offered BCW members firsthand insight into the inner workings of state operations through meetings with elected officials, members of the Governor Kathy Hochul’s administration, policy experts, and a representative from the Albany press corps.
+The day offered BCW members firsthand insight into the inner workings of state operations through meetings with elected officials, members of Governor Kathy Hochul’s administration, policy experts, and a representative from the Albany press corps.

 This year’s Albany Lobby Day held particular significance as BCW members had the opportunity to express their gratitude to state legislators for the inclusion of crucial funding for the Unemployment Insurance Fund and the recent amendments addressing the Pay Frequency issues that had been impacting businesses.
 The BCW worked hard over the past few months to secure these positive outcomes in the recently adopted State Budget.